About the Journal

 The journal is committed to:

-• Encouragement of participation by researchers from different social and geographical contexts
+• Promoting the participation of researchers from diverse social and geographical backgrounds.

 The journal does not tolerate discrimination of any kind.